hopkira/k9/README.md

 # k9localstt
 Major update to K9 in preparation for moving to ROS2.
-Splits major programs down into smaller modules with Redis acting as the integration point of the robot state.
+Splits major programs down into smaller modules with Redis and MQTT acting as the integration point of the robot state (Redis acting as a shared black board and MQTT being used to provide pub/sub between modules).
 * **k9_audio_sm.py** - Audio controller with voice recognition, finite state machine and offline wakeword.
 Can issue MQTT messages that indicate state changes for the motor state machine.
 The controller integrates the following Python modules:
   * Back panel (back_lights.py)
   * Eye lights (eyes.py)